DanCardin/corg/README.md

 ## CLI

+The CLI maintains CLI compatibility with `cog` to the extent which makes sense.
+Cog exposes a number of options which are only applicable for to its python implementation, which `corg` does not currently implement.

-Using itself to produce output below!
+As mentioned above, `corg` itself, is used to produce output below!

 <!-- [[[#!/usr/bin/env bash
 echo